Laboratory Certification is in the process of setting up an online payment system for fee payments. We hope to have this active in 2016.

 Information regarding initial application to the program can be found at the following links:

 Field laboratory certification applies to laboratories, its agents or employees seeking to analyze samples for field parameters only.
 These parameters include Total Residual Chlorine, Conductivity, Dissolved Oxygen, pH, Settleable Residue and Temperature.
-Field commercial certification applies to a laboratory, its agents or employees seeking to analyze field parameters for others for a fee.
+Field commercial certification applies to a laboratory, its agents or employees seeking to analyze field parameters only for others for a fee.

 Lists of certified laboratories may be found at the following link:

 The NC WW/GW LC program is providing the information on this web site as a public service.
 All information on this site is intended to be accurate, complete and timely; however, the NC WW/GW LC program does not guarantee the accuracy of this information.
-While the program strives to ensure the accuracy of the material on this web site, deiscrepancies may sometimes exist between printed and electronic information.
+While the program strives to ensure the accuracy of the material on this web site, discrepancies may sometimes exist between printed and electronic information.
 The program cannot insure the accuracy or vouch for the safety or privacy of any linked sites nor does it assume any responsibility for the content found on those sites.

 If you see something that should be corrected or have any questions about the content of the site, contact the site administrator.